Birmingham Excelsior F.C.: Grounds

+Originally the club played at Aston Park before moving in to the Aston Lower Grounds by 1880.
+In 1881 the club moved to Well Head Lane, on the border of Aston and Perry Barr.

-Originally the club played at the Aston Lower Grounds and moved to the former St George's ground in Fentham Road in Aston in 1885.
+The club moved slightly south, to the former St George's ground in Fentham Road in Aston, when the latter vacated it in 1885, and opened its tenure with a 6–0 thrashing of Wolverhampton Wanderers, in front of 3,000 spectators, on 26 September.
 The original plan had been to move to the Aston Unity cricket ground, at Trinity Road in Aston, funded by businessman George Kynoch; however Kynoch switched his allegiance to Aston Villa.

 After Excelsior's winding-up, the ground was used as a football and rugby ground until 1895, and by 1900 was under housing.